 What is Margaret Brennan’s educational background?

-She holds a Bachelor’s degree in Foreign Affairs and Middle East Studies from the University of Virginia.
-She also studied Arabic at Yarmouk University in Jordan on a Fulbright-Hays Grant.
+She holds a Bachelor’s degree in Foreign Affairs and Middle East Studies with a minor in Arabic from the University of Virginia (2002), where she graduated with highest distinction.
+She also studied Arabic at Yarmouk University in Irbid, Jordan on a Fulbright-Hays Grant.

 Has Margaret Brennan worked for other news networks?

-Yes, before joining CBS News, she worked as an anchor and correspondent for Bloomberg Television and as a correspondent for CNBC.
+Yes, before joining CBS News in July 2012, she worked as an anchor and correspondent for Bloomberg Television (2009-2012) on “InBusiness with Margaret Brennan” and as a correspondent and producer for CNBC (2002-2009), where she covered the 2008 financial crisis.

 What languages does Margaret Brennan speak?